 Getting there: By car from the Arava Highway, between kilometres 193 and 194, turn onto a dirt road, which leads to the Amiaz Plain, there are signs to Nachal Perazim or the Flour Cave.
 By jeep via Nachal Zohar.

-tour companies in the area.
+If you don't want to go it alone, try any one of the tour companies in the area.
 This will save you time and the anxiety of perhaps getting lost in this great expanse of frizzling heat.

 When: Not in winter, as there can be flash floods.
 In the early summer or late summer, and best not at mid day, to avoid the heat.
 Try timing your visit so you can see a unique desert sunset.